Are personal tutors working for combined honours and flexible students?

 personal tutorcombined, general or negotiated studies

-Mostly, yes, but access and assessment literacy need work.
-In National Student Survey (NSS) open‑text on the personal tutor theme, 61.7% of comments are positive, yet the model suits standard rhythms better, with full‑time students more upbeat than part‑time (index +32.0 vs +22.4).
-Within Combined General or Negotiated Studies, personal tutoring features heavily in feedback (7.5% share), but unresolved assessment clarity—especially marking criteria (index −41.9)—often drives students to seek help from tutors.
-As a cross‑institution theme, the personal tutor lens shows how well providers organise individualised support; as a subject grouping across the sector, Combined General or Negotiated Studies covers flexible, student‑designed pathways that frequently test standard support arrangements.
-These insights frame what follows: availability, the blend of academic and pastoral support, continuity, assessment guidance, communication, and the wider support ecosystem.
+In National Student Survey (NSS) open‑text on the personal tutor theme, 61.7% of comments are positive, which suggests the model is broadly working.
+The pattern is still stronger for standard rhythms, with full‑time students more upbeat than part‑time students (index +32.0 vs +22.4).
+Within Combined General or Negotiated Studies, personal tutoring also features heavily in feedback (7.5% share), while unresolved assessment clarity, especially around marking criteria (index −41.9), often pushes students to seek extra help from tutors.
+As a cross‑institution theme, the personal tutor lens shows how well providers organise individualised support; as a subject grouping across the sector, Combined General or Negotiated Studies covers flexible, student‑designed pathways that regularly test standard support arrangements.
+The sections below focus on where tutoring feels strongest, where it breaks down, and what providers can improve first.

 How accessible are tutors for students who straddle multiple subjects?